Robo-Hermano/GUI_science_calculator/README.md

-made to organise my a-level assessment
+for organising my practice code for NEA's a level assessment